The Seeking Balance Story

 Why do I feel like this?
 Will I get better?
 How long will this take?
 Is it possible?

-Luckily, I could navigate my way to use neuroplasticity.
+Luckily, I learnt how to navigate my way toward healing using neuroplasticity.

 I got through it.